nick-otter/nick-otter.github.io/about.md

 permalink: /about/
 ---

 Welcome to my Blog.
-For any questions, feel free to reach out on [Lin](https://www.linkedin.com/in/nick-otter/).
+To get in touch, feel free to reach out on [Lin](https://www.linkedin.com/in/nick-otter/).